-Async payment methods are not suitable for all event usecases, and because of this it has to be turned on separately.
-Please make sure you understood the risks and sideeffects, and make sure it works well in your case of selling tickets.
+Async payment methods are not suitable for all event use cases, and because of this, it has to be turned on separately.
+Please ensure you understand the risks and side effects and that it works well in your case of selling tickets.

-Usually when customers initiate a payment (for example with cards), they have 15 minutes to finish it, otherwise the ticket reservation will be released, and payment will be timed out.
-But in case of async payment methods, after the customers intiate a payment, they will have more time (sometime even days) to finalize the purchase, until then the order will be in "pending" status.
-When the payment is confirmed to us by the provider, the customer will get the confirmation email and the tickets, similar to normal payment methods.
+Usually, when customers initiate a payment (for example, with cards), they have 15 minutes to finish it; otherwise, the ticket reservation will be released, and payment will be timed out.
+But in the case of async payment methods, after the customers initiate a payment, they will have more time (sometimes even days) to finalize the purchase; until then, the order will be in "pending" status.
+When the provider confirms the payment, the customer will get the confirmation email and the tickets, similar to normal payment methods.

 Risks and side effects

-- Tickets can be reserved for several days, so low quantity ticket types can be shown as sold out for other customers, then become available again after several days, if tickets in reserve won't be paid by the customer who reserved it.
+Tickets can be reserved for several days, so low-quantity ticket types can be shown as sold out for other customers.
+Then they become available again after several days if tickets in reserve won't be paid for by the customer who reserved them.

-- Customers can get their tickets only when the payment is confirmed, what can be several days after they actually made the purchase.
-Because of this all async methods are disabled 7 days before the event.
+Customers can get their tickets only when the payment is confirmed, which can be several days after they make the purchase.
+Because of this, all async methods are disabled seven days before the event.

-- In case of an event reschedule, it can happen that customers won't get their ticket in time, and they can't attend to the event.
+In case of an event rescheduling, it can happen that customers won't get their tickets in time, and they can't attend the event.